 - State minimum: The bare minimum insurance required to drive in your state, it includes both property damage liability coverage and bodily injury liability coverage in every state.
 State minimum may also include personal injury protection, medical bills coverage and uninsured motorist property damage liability coverage if your state requires it.

-- Standard coverage: The term “standard coverage” usually refers to a car insurance package that includes both state minimum coverage and collision coverage.
+- Standard coverage: The term “standard coverage” usually refers to a car insurance package that includes both state minimum comprehensive and collision coverage.

-- Full coverage: Root’s full coverage package includes state minimum coverage, collision coverage and comprehensive coverage.
+- Full coverage: Root’s full coverage package includes the standard package plus renters and emergency roadside service.

 All Root policies (no matter the coverage level) include roadside assistance for free.